v3xlrm1nOwo1/Try-Git-and-Github/README.md

 ---

-## 9 - Swith From current branch to other branch:
+## 9 - Swith From Current Branch To Other Branch:
-🏮️ When you start the Git with the branch, you want to switch from one branch to another branch
+🏮️ When you start the Git with the branch, you want to switch from one branch to another branch.

 <br>
 <br>